 Properties of Triangle

-- Triangle has three sides, vertices, and angles.
+- A triangle has three sides, three vertices, and three interior angles.

 - The angle sum property of a triangle states that the sum of the three interior angles of a triangle is always 180°.
-Such as in any given triangle PQR, angle P + angle Q + angle R = 180°.
+Observe the triangle PQR given above in which angle P + angle Q + angle R = 180°.

-- Triangle inequality property states that the sum of the length of the two sides of a triangle is greater than the third side.
+- The Triangle inequality theorem states that the sum of the length of the two sides of a triangle is greater than the third side.

-- As per the Pythagorean theorem, in a right triangle, the square of the hypotenuse equals the sum of the squares of the other two sides i.e., (Hypotenuse² = Base² + Altitude²).
+- As per the Pythagoras theorem, in a right triangle, the square of the hypotenuse is equal to the sum of the squares of the other two sides i.e., (Hypotenuse² = Base² + Altitude²)

 - The side opposite the greater angle is the longest side.

-- Exterior angle property of a triangle states that the exterior angle of a triangle is always equal to the sum of the interior opposite angles.
+- The Exterior angle theorem of a triangle states that the exterior angle of a triangle is always equal to the sum of the interior opposite angles.

-In geometry, for every two-dimensional shape, there are always two basic measurements we need to find out, i.e., the area and perimeter of that shape.
-Similarly, the triangle has two basic formulas which help us to determine its area and perimeter.
+In geometry, for every two-dimensional shape (2D shape), there are always two basic measurements that we need to find out, i.e., the area and perimeter of that shape.
+Therefore, the triangle has two basic formulas which help us to determine its area and perimeter.
 Let us discuss the formulas in detail.

 Perimeter of Triangle

 The perimeter of a triangle is the sum of all three sides of the triangle.
-Consider △ABC.
+Observe the triangle given below which shows that the perimeter of the triangle is the sum of all its sides.

 Area of a Triangle

 The area of a triangle is the space covered by the triangle.
 It is half the product of its base and altitude (height).
 It is always measured in square units, as it is two-dimensional.
-Look at the given triangle ABC.
+Observe the triangle ABC given below which shows the base and height of a triangle which are used to calculate the area of a triangle.

 Here, BC is the base and AD is the height of the triangle.